W1nterFr3ak/wintercrypt/README.md

 # wintercrypt
-Linux  malware. for  educational perpose
+Linux  malware. for  educational purpose

+winter is coming soon